'Cowboys for Trump' founder faces U.S. Capitol riot criminal trial | Law-Order

 'Cowboys for Trump' founder faces U.S. Capitol riot criminal trial

+Prosecutors have interpreted the law more broadly, saying it only requires that Griffin breached a Secret Service-protected area that Pence was in or would be returning to.
+U.S. District Judge Trevor McFadden, the judge presiding over the case, will decide whether Griffin is guilty.

-A New Mexico county commissioner who founded a group called "Cowboys for Trump" faces trial on Monday on charges related to the Jan.
+A New Mexico county commissioner who founded a group called "Cowboys for Trump" is facing trial on Monday on charges related to the Jan.
 6, 2021, attack on the U.S. Capitol, in an important test for prosecutors that could affect other criminal cases.
-A federal judge in the District of Columbia is scheduled to hold a one-day trial for Couy Griffin, who is charged with breaching a restricted area protected by the U.S. Secret Service and engaging in disorderly conduct in that area.
+A federal judge in the District of Columbia began the trial for Couy Griffin, who is charged with breaching a restricted area protected by the U.S. Secret Service and engaging in disorderly conduct in that area.
+The trial is expected to end later on Monday.

+U.S. criminal defendants have a right to a jury trial, but Griffin opted to be tried by a judge instead.
+Griffin, 48, was photographed at the Capitol during the riot, and does not deny that he entered a barricaded area.

 Griffin's bench trial is seen as an important test case as the Justice Department attempts to secure convictions from the hundreds of defendants who have not taken plea deals.
 The first jury trial for a Jan.
 6 defendant ended in a decisive victory for prosecutors earlier this month.
 After a quick deliberation, a jury unanimously found a Texas man guilty on all five of the felony charges he faced, including bringing a gun onto the Capitol grounds and obstructing an official proceeding.